• Home

 Keep counting

-So, if you’ve suffered a loss or have a claim against another that you haven’t yet filed with a court and are considering bankruptcy, make sure that you tell your bankruptcy lawyer about your accident.
+So, if you’ve suffered a loss or have legal claims against another that you haven’t yet filed with a court and are considering bankruptcy, make sure that you tell your bankruptcy lawyer about your accident.

 Capable counsel can help you decide whether your claim is exempt or whether the timing is right to file for bankruptcy relief.